Tok-ra/dvz_wmac/readme.md

    replace all tanks and backfills with H1 in Intera's file
    **change_oppc_zonation_to_hanford.py**
 2. pc,op,oppc:  "wma_c_oppc_ehm_89x93x330.zon",this is the same as Intera's file
-## do we need prepare seperated one to distingguish pre/op???

 #### 1.2 Facies Models ####
 **I mainly used MLR's scripts to genearte the facies zonation file**